lukslimaa/tomedescontos/README.md

 ## Acknowledgments

-* I would like to thank Buscape for providing me an outstanding API which gave me an opportunity to show the min and max prices, and a bunch of other informations really relevant to help us, users, to pick the right promo and make a big deal.
+* I would like to thank [Buscape](https://developer.buscape.com.br/) for providing me an outstanding API which gave me an opportunity to show the min and max prices, and a bunch of other informations really relevant to help us, users, to pick the right promo and make a big deal.

+* Thanks [OneSignal](https://onesignal.com/) as well for providing us a great push notification cross platform delivery.
+So, whether you are looking for an efficient way to reach your users through push notifications, please, consider this service.